-- Walking provides visual, olfactory (smell) and tactile (touch) stimulation, which distracts the brain and makes it harder to focus anxiety.
+- Walking provides visual, olfactory (smell), and tactile (touch) stimulation, which distracts the brain and makes it harder to focus on anxiety.

-All of your senses are being used, and you're engaged in an activity that makes it very hard to focus on your anxiety symptoms.
-Even though the symptoms will still be there, and you can't always stop an anxiety attack, the severity of the attack should decrease - which in turn decreases your fear of a future attack.
+All of your senses are being used, and you are engaged in an activity that makes it very hard to focus on your anxiety symptoms.
+Even though the symptoms will still remain, the severity of the attack should decrease - which in turn decreases your fear of a future attack.

-Another strategy that you should only consider if you're going to stick with it is known as desensitization.
-Desensitization is a process that utilizes your natural ability to get used to things that don't cause danger.
+Another strategy that you should only consider if you are going to stick with it is known as desensitization.
+Desensitization is a process that utilizes your natural ability to get used to things that do not cause danger.

 The mind has an incredible adaptive ability.
-Faced with something that caused fear for long enough and it will stop causing fear.
-It's why there are sometimes mice that befriend snakes.
-The mouse is initially afraid of the snake, but when the snake never attacks it, it eventually stops being afraid of the snake.
+When faced with something that initially causes fear for an extended period of time, desensitization will eventually cause your brain to stop fearing it.
+This is why there are sometimes mice that befriend snakes.
+The mouse is initially afraid of the snake but was never attacked; eventually, the mouse stops being afraid of the snake and befriends it.
 Your brain does this regularly.

 Think about cars.
 Cars should be scary.
-They're these large metal machines that go extremely fast and could cause significant damage.
-Chances are you're not afraid of cars, and one of the reasons you're not afraid of cars is because you saw cars everywhere around you, and they cause no danger, and you adapted.
-This happens at a very young age.
+They are these large metal machines that go extremely fast and could cause significant damage.
+Chances are you are not afraid of cars, and one of the reasons is because you saw cars everywhere around you growing up.
+You have since realized that cars no longer cause danger; you adapted.

-Now, you may wonder why this doesn't work with your fears.
-For example, if you have a fear of spiders, chances are you've never been significantly poisoned by a spider, and yet the fear remains.
-You see spiders, they don't hurt you, but you remain afraid of them.
-Why didn't it work?
+Now, you may wonder why this does not work with your fears.
+For example, if you have a fear of spiders, chances are you have never been poisoned by a spider; yet the fear remains.
+You encounter spiders on a pretty regular basis, but you still remain scared.
+Why did adaptation not happen here?

-It's because chances are you didn't stay with the spider looking at it, playing with it, and getting used to it.
-How could you - you were extremely afraid, and probably ran away or shrieked or had someone kill it.
-Studies have shown that in order to get used to something, or "desensitize yourself" to it, you can't avoid it, run away, or try to change it.
+Studies have shown that in order to get used to something or "desensitize” yourself to it, you cannot avoid it, run away, or try to change it.
 That only reinforces the fear and makes it more likely that the fear will persist.
 Known as "avoidance behavior," this can actually make your anxiety worse.

-That's why desensitization isn't for everyone.
-Once you start the process, you can't stop it until you're anxiety free.
+That is why desensitization is not for everyone.
+Once you start the process, you can not stop it until you are anxiety free.

 Desensitization usually involves the following steps.
-These steps may take days, or even weeks, and should be repeated until you're comfortable enough to move forward.
-Let's look at a fear of spiders, for example:
+These steps may take days or even weeks, and should be repeated until you are comfortable enough to move forward.
+Let us look at a fear of spiders, for example:

-- First you would sit and think about spiders.
-Continue thinking about them until thinking about them doesn't cause you to run away or experience fear anymore.
+- First, you would sit and think about spiders.
+Continue thinking about them until thinking about them does not cause you to run away or experience fear anymore.

-- Then you would look at pictures of spiders.
-Start with one picture and stare at it until it doesn't cause fear.
+- Then, you would look at pictures of spiders.
+Start with one picture and stare at it until it does not cause fear.
 Then look at another picture.
-Don't move on to another photo unless you don't experience fear looking at the photo.
-Sometimes it's useful to go back as well and make sure those photos continue to cause no fear.
+Do not move on to another photo until you no longer experience fear while looking at the photo.
+Sometimes it is useful to go back as well and make sure those photos continue to cause no fear.

 - Move on to videos, doing the same process.
 Check out YouTube videos of spiders and watch the same video on repeat until you are ready to move on to another one.

 - Watch a real spider.
 Have someone catch a spider and place it in a jar, and then watch the spider in the jar.
-It's okay to try smaller spiders and work your way up too.
+It is okay to try smaller spiders and work your way up to bigger ones.